 Unlike the floor, or the kitchen, window treatments are a part of the home that often get neglected when it comes to cleaning time.
 So, to help make your windows sparkle, here are some tips on how to keep your blinds in good shape with minimal effort and minimal cost.

-Tip #1: Use an old (but clean) sock to spot clean your Venetian blinds.
+Tip #1: Use an old (but clean) sock to spot clean blinds.

 Did you know that you can easily clean your blinds with things you probably already have lying around the house?
-To clean vertical blinds and Venetian blinds, simply grab a vacuum from the cupboard, put on the brush attachment and vacuum the slats one by one.
-Then, give them a wipe down with a microfibre towel and a bowl of warm, soapy water.
+If you’re wondering how to clean Venetian blinds or how to clean vertical blinds, simply grab a vacuum from the cupboard, put on the brush attachment and vacuum the slats one by one.
+Then, give them a wipe down with a microfibre towel and a bowl of warm, soapy water rather than an expensive blind cleaner or stain detergent.

 If you don’t have a vacuum or microfibre towel handy, you can just as easily substitute the vacuum for a feather duster and the microfiber towel for a single (clean) sock.
 Put the sock on your hand and run it along any surface to pick up dust for clean blinds in a flash.
 Easy!

-Tip #2: To remove dust from roller blinds, extend the fabric to its full length and wipe both sides down with a damp cloth.
+Tip #2: Extend the fabric to its full length and wipe both sides down with a damp cloth.

 Roller blinds are one of the most practical and cost-effective window treatments you can buy.
 But, just like anything else in your home, they can easily accumulate dirt and dust.
-Luckily, it doesn’t take much to get them back in tip-top shape, just follow these three simple steps.
+Luckily, cleaning roller blinds is simple, just follow these three steps.

 Roll your blinds down so that the full length of the fabric is extended.
 This will ensure no area of the fabric is left covered in dust or debris!

-Once the fabric has been extended, wet a cloth until it’s damp and gently wipe down the surface.
+Wet a cloth and gently wipe down the surface.
 Make sure you wipe both sides of the fabric and allow time for the blind to dry (to avoid mould) before rolling it back up.

 Finally, don’t forget to wipe around the blinds, as dust can easily collect around the corners of the fixture.

-Tip #3: Rotate shutters in the morning to keep harsh light out and let your fur babies see out the window.
+Tip #3: Rotate shutters in the morning to keep harsh light out.

 Shutters are already great for providing insulation and keeping your home at a comfortable temperature.
 However, you can make them even more effective with this simple tip.
 When you leave home for the day, don’t forget to tilt your shutter blades up (with the rounded side facing out).
 This will ensure Fido or Fluffy will still be able to see outside while moving some of the heat towards the ceiling instead of the floor (saving you extra dollars on your energy bills!).